developer-onizuka/mongo-Spark/README.md

         .getOrCreate()
 ```

 If you create the spark session without enableHiveSupport(), then the output of spark.sql.catalogImplementation must be None.
-Spark SQL defaults to in-memory (non-Hive) catalog unless you use spark-shell that does the opposite (uses Hive metastore).
+Spark SQL defaults is in-memory (non-Hive) catalog.
 ```
 conf = spark.sparkContext.getConf()
 print("# spark.app.name = ", conf.get("spark.app.name"))